lancejpollard/cockpit/README.markdown

 You can define arbitrarily nested key/value pairs of any type, and customize them from an Admin panel or the terminal, and save them to the MySQL, MongoDB, Redis, or even a File.

+1. Settings can be associated with a model class
+2. Settings can be associated with a model instance, which can use the model class settings as defaults
+3. Settings can be global and not reference a model at all (basic key/value store).

 You define settings like this:

-    settings = Cockpit "mongo" do
+    settings = Cockpit :mongo do
       site do
         title "My Site"
         time_zone lambda { "Hawaii" }